 Mardi Gras King Cake

-This recipe included a small spin on the cake that I just love to include in my cakes, a hint of strawberry.
-Even though this isn’t the exact traditional cake, it’s totally delicious and I highly suggest you give it a whirl.
-My stepmom orders a cake from our favorite bakery for my birthday every year, but this year I decided to make the cake myself.
+This recipe includes a small twist, that I just love to include in my cakes, a hint of strawberry.
+Even though this isn’t the exact traditional King Cake, it’s totally delicious and I highly suggest you give it a whirl.

 Find more of my delicious recipes HERE.
 Did you like this recipe?
 Leave a comment below of what your family thought of this sweet recipe.